 Actual Origin: People later summarizing Machiavelli’s work

 In his famous book The Prince, Machiavelli explains a concept that could technically be summarized as, “the ends justify the means.”
 But Machiavelli never said or wrote that exactly, so it’s not quite fair to quote him on it (exact wording matters, after all).

 “The most important thing is not winning but taking part.”

 The founder of the modern-day Olympic games Pierre de Coubertin never said this iconic phrase.
 He said, “What’s important in these Olympics isn’t winning but having taken part,” in his opening speech of the 1908 while correctly citing the original inspiration of the quote: Anglican bishop Ethelbert Talbot.

 “I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones.”

 Commonly Attributed To: Albert Einstein

 Actual Origin: Unknown

-Albert Einstein is a veritably infinite source of misquotes: the poor scientist has been misquoted time and time again.
+Albert Einstein is a veritably infinite source of misquotes: the poor scientist has had words put in his mouth time and time again.
 This quote is about the fourth world war is one of the most famous (another popular one is, “Two things are infinite: the universe and human stupidity; and I’m not sure about the universe.”)
-Although it’s unclear who really said it in the first place — and Albert Einstein did voice his concerns about atomic warfare during his life — he likely didn’t say this exact quote at any point.
+Although it’s unclear who really said it in the first place — and Albert Einstein did indeed voice his concerns about atomic warfare during his lifetime — he likely didn’t say this exact quote at any point.

 “Who doesn’t allow themselves, at least once in life, to flee from sensible advice [dies slowly.]”